julian1/reactor/README.md

 #### DEMUX/REACTOR

-  A micro demultiplexor/reactor event framework for linux in C using p/select()
+  A micro demultiplexor/reactor event framework for linux in C

 #### FEATURES